The Ciphertext Outlives Its Key

 Somewhere on a transatlantic fibre link, a packet leaves a national biobank and travels to a research collaborator abroad.
 It contains thousands of sequenced genomes, with consent forms, identifiers, and metadata.
 It is encrypted.
 The key exchange relies on elliptic-curve cryptography, which is the current standard for protecting data in transit.
 By every reasonable measure today, the packet is safe.

-It will also be copied.
+It may also be copied.

 Not necessarily by the recipient, or by the carrier, or by anyone the sender would recognise as an adversary.
-The copy will be made by a passive observer somewhere along the route, sitting on an interception point and writing ciphertext to long-term storage.
+The copy may be made by a passive observer somewhere along the route, sitting on an interception point and writing ciphertext to long-term storage.
 The copy does not need to be readable now.
 Storage is cheap, and the observer can afford to wait.

 The arithmetic that does not work

 There is a simple inequality that frames the entire problem, first articulated by cryptographer Michele Mosca.
 It asks three questions.
 How long does this data need to remain confidential?
 How long will the migration to quantum-resistant cryptography take?
 How long until a cryptographically relevant quantum computer exists?
+Source 2 Michele Mosca, "Cybersecurity in an Era with Quantum Computers: Will We Be Ready?", IEEE Security & Privacy, 16(5), 2018 All sources accessed 10 July 2026. https://doi.org/10.1109/MSP.2018.3761723

 For most categories of data, the arithmetic is uncomfortable but manageable.
 Financial transactions have confidentiality horizons measured in years.
 Communications metadata in months.
 Even classified material, though sensitive, usually has a defined downgrade path.